rsv4f/Reverse-Sound-Files/README.md

 ## Requirements

-sox is required to run the program .
+sox is required to run the program.

 Windows Operating System: